Arc of Peace, Milan

-Whether in the city itself, at one of the three airports - Malpensa (MXP), Linate (LIN) and Orio al Serio (BGY) - or at the central station, you will find numerous car rental companies.
+Whether in the city itself, at one of the three airports - Malpensa (MXP), Linate (LIN) and Orio al Serio (BGY) - or at the central station, you will find numerous car hire companies.
 Depending on where you start your journey, you have many options available to you.
 Take advantage of DriveBoo and get a detailed overview of the providers and available vehicles.

 In Milan, since 2012, there has been a city toll within the city ring "Cerchia dei Bastioni".
 A day ticket costs 5 euros.
 The fee is charged on weekdays between 7.30am and 7.30pm.
 Tickets are available at Milan's transport services outlets and newspaper and tobacco shops.